 According to American Library Association, information literacy is the foundation of lifelong learning and can enable us to:

 - Master content and assume greater control of our own learning methods

 - Incorporate the selected information into our own knowledge base

 - Use information effectively to accomplish a specific purpose

-Librarians are masterful content creators and designers of knowledge-organization systems that can help us locate resources that are reliable and trustworthy.
-In no time you will be able to spot those Russian fake news stories that have taken over your Facebook newsfeed.
+Librarians are masterful content creators and designers of knowledge-organization systems which can help us locate resources that are reliable and trustworthy.
+In no time, you will be able to spot those Russian fake news stories that have taken over your Facebook newsfeed.

 On top of their information expertise, librarians also teach our youth to develop a love for reading and learning, help community members find employment, and are the architects behind the design of many of the inspirational spaces like the story time rooms, teen hangouts, robotics laboratories, and virtual reality rooms.